openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 1. **What version of OmGui software are you using?**

-    Does installing [the current version](https://github.com/digitalinteraction/openmovement/blob/master/Downloads/AX3/AX3-GUI-revisions.md) (including any alpha/beta versions that may be available) make a difference?
+    If you are on an earlier version, you should run [the current version](https://github.com/digitalinteraction/openmovement/blob/master/Downloads/AX3/AX3-GUI-revisions.md) &mdash; does this make a difference?

 2. **Has the computer been restarted?**

     Although a bit of cliché, it is really worth restarting the computer and trying again, as this can clear any issues at the driver or operating system levels.

+3. **Could other software or a security configurtion be interfering?**

+   If it's an organization-managed PC, could restrictive security software or a security configuration be interfering with device communication? (e.g. External USB devices may be blocked?)
+If so, can this configuration be changed?

+   Is there other software on the computer that communicates with devices (in particular, over a "serial" or "COM" port)?
+If so, this might be interfering with the device communication &mdash; please ensure the other software is fully closed (and not still running in the background, e.g. in the taskbar notification area / system tray).

-3. **Does trying the device and software on a completely different computer make a difference?**
+4. **Does trying the device and software on a completely different computer make a difference?**

-    If it's not working on an organization-managed PC (perhaps from restrictive security software or settings), does trying on a personal laptop make a difference?
+    If it's not working on an organization-managed PC (perhaps from software or a configuration you are not able to change), does trying on a personal laptop make a difference?

     Also note that *OmGui* is a Windows application and, although it may run under virtualization technology (such as *Parallels* under *macOS*), it is not tested for such configurations.

-4. **Is the workspace on a network drive, or is there a restricted quota or limited drive storage space?**
+5. **Is the workspace on a network drive, or is there a restricted quota or limited drive storage space?**

     Some issues with transferring data may occur if the workspace is set to a network (shared) drive.
 (This is often how virtualization programs such as *Parallels* map to the host computer's files).
 It may be more reliable to use a local folder as a workspace, and to transfer the files off afterwards.

     In addition, be sure that the workspace folder you choose has sufficent free drive storage space (and is not restricted by a quota).

-5. **Standard Log**
+6. **Standard Log**

     Select *View*/*Log* (<kbd>Alt</kbd>+<kbd>V</kbd>, <kbd>L</kbd>), the log window will appear at the very bottom.
 Resize it to be a little larger by dragging the bar just above it.
 Perform the actions that you are troubleshooting.
 If anything interesting appears in the log window, click in the Log window and select all of the text and copy it to the clipboard (<kbd>Ctrl</kbd>+<kbd>Home</kbd>, <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>End</kbd>, <kbd>Ctrl</kbd>+<kbd>C</kbd>).
 Please paste the log output (<kbd>Ctrl</kbd>+<kbd>V</kbd>) into a document to save it.